 Across the college, the territorial acknowledgement has become part of our practice to honour, respect, and acknowledge relationships with First Nations and Indigenous peoples of this place.

-Camosun College serves the communities of southern Vancouver Island and the south Gulf Islands that are located in the territories of the Lək̓ʷəŋən (Songhees and Kosapsum), Malahat, Pacheedaht, Scia'new, T’Sou-ke and W̱SÁNEĆ (Pauquachin, Tsartlip, Tsawout, Tseycum) peoples.
+Camosun College serves the communities of southern Vancouver Island and the southern Gulf Islands that are located in the territories of the Lək̓ʷəŋən (Songhees and Kosapsum), Malahat, Pacheedaht, Scia'new, T’Sou-ke and W̱SÁNEĆ (Pauquachin, Tsartlip, Tsawout, Tseycum) peoples.

 Territorial acknowledgements are rooted in First Nation protocols and guide us in how we interact and respect one another.
 Providing a territorial acknowledgement is a way for us, as visitors, to thank and acknowledge the caretakers of the places where we work, live and play.
 A territorial acknowledgement is an opportunity to recognize our connections and our responsibilities to one another.